MicrosoftDocs/VBA-Docs/api/Access.Hyperlink.EmailSubject.md

 # Hyperlink.EmailSubject property (Access)

-You can use the  **EmailSubject** property to specify or determine return the email subject line of a hyperlink to an object, document, Web page or other destination for a command button, image control, or label control.
+You can use the  **EmailSubject** property to specify or determine return the email subject line of a hyperlink to an object, document, web page or other destination for a command button, image control, or label control.
 Read/write **String**.

 ## Syntax